uesseu/ninwavelets/README.md

 ![cwt](img/cwt.png)

 # Mode of wavelets
-This package has some mode to calculate CWT.
+This package has some modes to calculate CWT.
 You can use them like this.

 ```